risc0/risc0/risc0/zkos/linux/docs/README.md

 and you should see the busybox help :)

-You can try with /bin/<command name> as well for other embedded applets
+You can try with /bin/command-name as well for other embedded applets

 # Experimental: Linux nommu